MikeAirey/AIMike/memory-bank/activeContext.md

 - [x] Document system completion
 - [x] Provide usage instructions for future sessions

+### Current Update: Source Control Requirement ✅
+Added new requirement that all task completions must be committed to git with descriptive commit messages.
+Updated systemPatterns.md, techContext.md, and productContext.md to reflect this workflow change.

 ### System Complete ✅
 The Memory Bank system is now fully implemented and ready for use.
 All core files are present, documented, and follow the established patterns.

+### Immediate Tasks
+- [x] Update systemPatterns.md with commit workflow
+- [x] Update techContext.md with git requirements
+- [x] Update productContext.md with version control steps
+- [x] Update activeContext.md with current state
+- [ ] Update progress.md with this change
+- [ ] Commit all changes with descriptive message

 ### Future Considerations
 - [ ] Test system with actual project work